 This outcome has been attributed to lax contact tracing, stringent bureaucracy, and inadequate health service coordination, namely in Delhi where cases have recently surged.
 However, as India reopens, the number of confirmed COVID-19 cases has increased.
 Additionally, the introduction of newly-approved antigen kits have allowed for rapid diagnostic testing, although testing is not to be distributed proportionately.
 More specifically, family members and neighbors of people who have tested positive for COVID-19 claim they are not being tested.
 Also, in several instances, the family members of people who have tested positive for COVID-19 were not being informed about their loved one’s diagnosis.
 After much scrutiny, however, local health authorities in Delhi have attempted to pick up the pieces by using surveillance measures such as door-to-door screenings, drones, and police enforcement.

 Although tearing through communities and disrupting daily life in India, the COVID-19 pandemic can be viewed as an opportunity for social change.
 More specifically, it is well within the power of Parliament, the media, civil society, and local governments to right these wrongs by ending communal bias and impartiality within state institutions.
-Addressing these corrupt and oppressive practices will not only remediate the effects of COVID-19 but help shape an equitable future for and Real change and equity in the world’s largest democracy could send a much-needed shockwave of justice across the globe.
+Addressing these corrupt and oppressive practices will not only remediate the effects of COVID-19 but help shape an equitable future for a country that is rapidly becoming a global super power and expected to be the most populous country in the world by 2027.
+Real change and equity in the world’s largest democracy could send a much-needed shockwave of justice across the globe.